awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-port-requirements.md

 Port 443 \(UDP and TCP\)
 This port is used for registration and authentication using HTTPS\.
 It must be open to all IP address ranges in the `EC2` subset in the Region that the WorkSpace is in\.

 Typically, the web browser randomly selects a source port in the high range to use for streaming traffic\.
-Amazon WorkSpaces Web Access does not have control over the port that the browser selects\.
+Workspaces Web Access does not have control over the port that the browser selects\.
 You must ensure that return traffic to this port is allowed\.

-Amazon WorkSpaces Web Access prefers UDP over TCP for desktop streams, but falls back to TCP if UDP is not available\.
+Workspaces Web Access prefers UDP over TCP for desktop streams, but falls back to TCP if UDP is not available\.
 If all UDP ports are blocked except 53, 80, and 443, Web Access will work on Chrome and Firefox using TCP connections\.

 ## Domains and IP Addresses to Add to Your Allow List<a name="whitelisted_ports"></a>

-For the Amazon WorkSpaces client application to be able to access the Amazon WorkSpaces service, you must add the following domains and IP addresses to the allow list on the network from which the client is trying to access the service\.
+For the Workspaces client application to be able to access the Workspaces service, you must add the following domains and IP addresses to the allow list on the network from which the client is trying to access the service\.

 **Domains and IP addresses to add to your allow list**